tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Topic 1 Sets.md

 In our Venn diagram with the two overlapping circles, A−B is the part of the A circle that does not overlap with B.

 It's important to remember that the order matters here: A−B is different from B−A.

+4.4 The Symmetric Difference ( △ or ⊕ )

+The `symmetric difference` is everything that is in one set or the other, but not in both.
+Think of it as the "un-common ground."
+It’s the combination of what's unique to Set A and what's unique to Set B.

+A great way to think about it is:

+Symmetric Difference = (A - B) ∪ (B - A)

+You're literally taking the two answers you just gave me and finding their union!